musa-5090-spring-2024/assignment02/README.md

     ```

     **Discussion:**
+    I used the owner names in the pwd parcels dataset to define Penn's campus.
+After examine the parcels in the campus area, the owner names share some common features that contain characters like "University of Pennsylvania", "Trustees" or their abbreviations.
+Since the primary selected results show that there are some parcels not belong to University of Pennsylvania, I add another query condition for owner2 so that the result is more accurate.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.

     **Structure (should be a single value):**